Pontine Marshes: 19th century

 In 1898, Fedor von Donat resigned from his position as battalion commander and moved to Rome with his family.
-There, he lobbied the government for his project, as well as four large landowners, connections in financial circles and the Vatican.
-He leased 240 acre of marsh near Terracina and established a model farm, "Tenuta Ponte Maggiore".
+There, he lobbied the government for his project, as well as four large landowners, connections in financial circles, and the Vatican.
+He leased 240 acre of the marsh near Terracina and established a model farm, "Tenuta Ponte Maggiore".
 With the help of waterwheels of ancient Egyptian type, revolved by three oxen, he was able to prove that the moorland had a high percentage of organics in its soil, of over 70 points; this proved that three harvests per year were possible.
 He protected his 80 workers from malaria with a daily dose of quinine.
 He invited Roman journalists to a press conference on his property.
 In 1902, large German newspapers, as well as foreign papers, carried long articles about the project.
 They often carried a sense of national pride about the development project.
 Donat argued above all for the extermination of malaria in the countryside surrounding the capital.
 Malaria prevented the expansion of Rome to the south, the settling of which could provide a new province for Italy without a colonial war.
 The urbanization of the marshes could prevent emigration of 200,000 Italians.
 Around 1900, one could count fewer than 1,000 inhabitants for a coastal region larger than 700 km2.
 By a law passed in 1899, the proprietors were bound to arrange for the safe outlet of the water from the mountains, keep the existing canals open, and reclaim the district exposed to inundation, for a period of 24 years.